-There is also a reference guide that gives a description of each IMOD program and a link to its man page.
+There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 All of the IMOD programs are available via the

 IMOD Download Page.
 The distribution is bundled together using

 the tar program with gzip compression, then placed in a file after a C shell

 script that can extract and install the programs.
 If you are willing to

 install to the default location in the system and set up the IMOD environment